djpasseyjr/interfere/paper/paper.md

 # Acknowledgements

-This work was supported by NSF GRFP.
+The work described here was supported by an NSF Graduate Research Fellowship (DJP) and by award W911NF2510049 from the Army Research Office.
+The content is solely the responsibility of the authors and does not necessarily represent the official views of any agency supporting this research.

 # References